sooperset/mcp-atlassian/README.md

 # mcp-atlassian

-MCP server to interact with Atlassian products (currently supporting Confluence).
+MCP server to interact with Atlassian products.
 This integration is designed specifically for Atlassian Cloud instances and does not support Atlassian Server or Data Center deployments.

 ## Features